Acne myths debunked

 Myth # 3: You need to double cleanse to remove excess oil

 Argh!
 Your poor skin!
 You do not need to cleanse it until it is a dry husk to get rid of excess oil.
 Your body produces the oil naturally, so it will come back.
 What you might end up with is very irritated skin if you go too hard with your cleanser and scrubs.
-Benzac’s simple three-step solution is a sure bet against acne for oily and mild to moderate acne-prone skin.
+Benzac’s simple three-step solution is a great bet against acne for oily and mild acne-prone skin.

 Myth # 4: Acne isn’t a family thing